cleverlight/lightenna/_posts/blog/2019-08-11-terraform-resource-groups-in-Azure.md

 ## Open-source
 All the code for these tutorials is available as part of [DevOps-Workstream](https://github.com/lightenna/devops-workstream).
 The segments from this tutorial specifically make up `terraform/tutorial/03-azure-resource-group-with-unique-default` [here on GitHub](https://github.com/lightenna/devops-workstream/tree/master/terraform/tutorial/03-azure-resource-group-with-unique-default).

-## Get your team coding
-If you'd like to help your Operations team move to infrastructure-as-code, please [get in touch](/contact) to find out how Lightenna consulting could accelerate your Cloud journey.
+If you'd like to see all the [previous and future installments of this tutorial](/tech/remprov), they're available under the `remprov` tag.

+## More like this
+If you'd like to see more posts like this, or see this post expanded in more detail, please [let us know](/contact).